Demystifying Video Reasoning

 \section{Conclusion}

 In this work, we investigate the mechanisms underlying reasoning in diffusion-based video generation models.
-Contrary to the previously hypothesized Chain-of-Frames (CoF) mechanism, we show that reasoning primarily unfolds along the diffusion steps, which we term Chain-of-Steps (CoS), through qualitative analysis and targeted perturbation experiments.
-Our study further reveals several emergent reasoning behaviors, including working memory retention, self-correction during generation, and layer specialization within the DiT architecture.
-Motivated by these insights, we propose a simple training-free reasoning path ensemble method that achieves performance improvements over a strong baseline.
+Contrary to the previously hypothesized Chain-of-Frames (CoF) mechanism, we show that reasoning primarily unfolds along diffusion steps, which we term Chain-of-Steps (CoS), through qualitative analysis and targeted perturbation experiments.
+Our study further reveals several emergent reasoning behaviors, including working memory retention, self-correction, and perception before action.
+Analysis of Diffusion Transformer layers shows that the middle layers are important for reasoning.
+To further validate these insights, we propose a simple training-free reasoning path ensemble method that achieves performance improvements over a strong baseline.

 \beginappendix